 OHE provides Excel spreadsheets to assist institutions with the OHE Refund Calculation process.
+One version of the spreadsheet is for schools that charge up front for a student's entire program.
+This is typically used for clock-hour programs at cosmetology and barber schools.
 However, institutions are not required to use OHE's forms and may use their own as long as the results are the same.